A Man of the People

 As I had done at the Kingwood Country Club golf course twenty years before, I decided to shoot video of the presidential procession.
-I tapped to the camera app on my cellphone and hit the “play” button facing northward, away from the train.
+I tapped the camera app on my cellphone and swiped to the “video” option included there.

 In his remarks at the Bush Library during the Engine 4141 dedication, the president had fondly remembered traveling by train in his childhood and that a train had transported him to active military service during World War II.

 During both his successful and unsuccessful runs for the presidency, Bush also had intermittently conducted what used to be called “whistle-stop” campaigning by train, not surprising for a man of the people.